illusion0001/orbisunjailed/backports.md

 * If you are on a lower firmware you will need a backport patch in order to launch a newer game.
 Here you can find out what game requries which firmware:
 <a href="https://oldnero.github.io/PS4-Games-List/"> PS4 FW Game List </a>

+* **NOTE!: There isn't a universal way to backport, some games might work with these methods, while some will not.
+In any case, there are backports available online by talented devs, so I would recommend you to search them online first (based on your game, version, and region), and only attempt these if you're bored or up for a challenge!**

 ## Enough talk, let's start...

 * Make sure you have your games and updates extracted, everything should be .pkg files.